ayanyann/thesis-app2/README.md

 ### to clone this app do:
 - git clone https://github.com/ayanyann/thesis-app2

-### next go to the clone repo folder:
+### next go to the clone repo folder in terminal:
 - cd thesis-app2

 ### install dependencies:
+- install streamlit (VERY IMPORTANT): pip install streamlit
 - pip install requirements.txt OR check the requirements.txt what dependencies are needed to install
-- install streamlit (VERY IMPORTANT): pip install streamlit

 ### to run the app:
 - go to the folder and go to the terminal and type: streamlit run thesis.py